It was on a boat somewhere on the waters of the North Sea, meandering through the Fjords just off the coast of Bergen, Norway where I met him.

 So it is, I suppose, with the child of God.
 His leg is not caught in the metal mouth of the snare, but his heart is caught in sin.
 The meat of his muscles is not exposed from the lacerations, but his soul is crushed to the point of despair.
 Where the animal lies still in the recognition of defeat, the child abandons his stream of questions for the realization that he has no real questions at all.
 And in that moment, where the wounded brute relies on the mercy of the hand to release it, the child throws himself onto the mercy of the Spirit to intercede on his behalf.

 There are moments where the heart is so low in the chest of the beloved that he cannot, and perhaps no longer wishes to, murmur a single word to God.
-He sits in that place of smug, agnostic loneliness that settles into near acceptance of the permanence of his state.
+He sits in that place of self-satisfied, scoffing loneliness that settles into near acceptance of the permanence of his state.
 He very well may have resolved to stay there, too, if the wind of change in the trenches of his heart had not continued blowing beneath all of the rubble…

 The analogy falls short here, as it must.
 For all the love and understanding, sympathy and justice an animal rights activist can give to a fawn caught in a bear trap, it is far from close to a fingernail’s width of the willingness and devotion, intimacy and care God has for His battered kids.

 “Can a mortal ask questions which God finds unanswerable?
 Quite easily, I should think.
 All nonsense questions are unanswerable.
 How many hours are in a mile?
 Is yellow square or round?
 Probably half the questions we ask - half our great theological and metaphysical problems - are like that.”